Renato Paiva

-Renato Manuel Alves Paiva (born 22 March 1970) is a Portuguese football manager, currently the head coach of Brazilian club Bahia.
+Renato Manuel Alves Paiva (born 22 March 1970) is a Portuguese football manager.

 After beginning his career with Benfica's youth categories, Paiva moved to Ecuador in December 2020 to become the manager of Independiente del Valle, and won the Ecuadorian Serie A in his first year in charge.
+He was recently the manager of Botafogo.

 Career

 Benfica

 Born in Pedrógão Pequeno, Sertã, Castelo Branco, Paiva joined Benfica's youth setup in 2004, to be a part of the club's Development department while also working as an assistant manager of the Juvenil B squad.
 His first managerial experience occurred in 2006, after being named in charge of the under-14s.

 Paiva subsequently continued to progress inside Benfica's structure, taking over the under-16s, under-17s and under-19s throughout the years.
 In January 2019, after Bruno Lage's appointment as manager of the first team, he was named manager of the reserves in the LigaPro.
 His first professional match in charge of the club occurred on the 16th, a 4–0 win over Académico de Viseu.

 On 25 December 2020, Paiva left the Encarnados, stating a desire to "challenge for titles".